 PMOD are ordered in increasing pin order, which matches the order they

-to check your schematic and declare FPGA pins in connector order, not the other
+Make sure to check your schematic and declare FPGA pins in connector order,

 Now that we have created our board file, we now need to write the remaining